-At the Meeting, holders of the outstanding shares of the Company's common stock and the outstanding shares of the Company's convertible preferred stock, series A ("preferred stock"), voting together as a single class, will be asked to consider and vote upon proposals to elect three director nominees and to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+At the Meeting, holders of the outstanding shares of the Company's common stock and the outstanding shares of the Company's convertible preferred stock, series A ("preferred stock"), voting together as a single class, will be asked to consider and vote upon proposals: (i) to elect one director nominee and (ii) to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
 Additionally, holders of the outstanding shares of the Company's preferred stock, voting separately as a single class, will be asked to consider and vote upon our proposal to elect one director nominee.

 After careful consideration, our Board of Directors, including our directors that are not "interested persons" as defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended, has determined that each of the proposals to be considered and voted on at the Meeting is in the best interests of the Company and its stockholders.
-Our Board of Directors unanimously recommends that you vote "FOR" the election of the four director nominees and "FOR" the ratification of our selection of Ernst & Young LLP.
+Our Board of Directors unanimously recommends that you vote "FOR" the election of the two director nominees and "FOR" the ratification of our selection of Ernst & Young LLP.